Askat08/e-store/README.md

 From what I know, I think I violated the DRY principle in App.js component, sorry -\_-, I'm working hard on it.

-in the beginning I thought to build a simple e-commerce store then I wanted to get higher result within the other applicants.
+In the beginning I thought to build a simple e-commerce store then I wanted to get higher result within the other applicants.
 I hope I did good enough.
+Sorry for that it took little longer than it could take.
+Was trying to connect with Redux and get stuck in some point so decided revert back to React State component.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).